Hit enter after type your search item

 The code:

-You can see in the output, the first column is given . col-md-2 (explicitly) and the last column . col-md-3.
-The remaining seven columns allocated to the middle column where we did not provide any number i.e. col-md.
+You can see in the output, the first column is given. col-md-2 (explicitly) and the last column . col-md-3.
+The remaining seven columns were allocated to the middle column where we did not provide any number i.e. col-md.

 Mixing multiple grid classes

-Let me extend the above example for explaining how you may mix up the multiple grid classes for the single column.
-As you saw in above example, the columns stacked in small and extra small devices while horizontal on medium, large and extra large devices.
+Let me extend the above example to explain how you may mix up the multiple grid classes for a single column.
+As you saw in the above example, the columns are stacked in small and extra small devices while horizontal on medium, large, and extra large devices.

-What if we require displaying the same for medium, large and extra large as in above example while for the small and extra small devices we require displaying all three columns equal in width rather than stacking?
+What if we require displaying the same for medium, large, and extra large as in the above example while for the small and extra small devices, we require displaying all three columns equal in width rather than stacking?

 grid col md col mix